How do medical visuals help my personal injury case?

 There are a variety of reasons our clients retain us to prepare medical visuals for their personal injury and medical malpractice cases.

 Fundamentally, medical visuals – illustrations, animations, interactive media, and physical models – are communication tools.
 At mediations, settlement meetings and other forms of alternative dispute resolution, visuals help your litigation team communicate complex technical details with ease.
-They ensure that defense, the mediator/arbitrator and insurance adjustors understand the severity of the injuries and any surgical interventions that were required.
-Thus, providing them with a solid understanding of the ongoing suffering, complications and functional limitations your client is, or will experience in the future.
+They ensure that defense, the mediator/arbitrator and insurance adjustors understand the nature of the injuries and any surgical interventions that were required.
+Thus, providing them with a solid understanding of the medical issues.

 The same premise holds true at trial – only it’s your medical expert who must communicate the facts with your audience being a judge or jury in the courtroom.
 Often, those experts appreciate having visuals to assist them in explaining their complex testimony.